ogdenpm/intel80tools/Doc/IntelSrc.md

 Decompilation of Intel's ROM based editor/assembler for 8085.

-Note there are a couple of patches to work around code generation differences between the compiler used for the original build and the compilers I have available.
-The source code has the comments to the changes.
+Note there are a couple of patches to work around compiler code generation differences.
+The source code has the comments reflecting the changes.

 In one case the original compiler had a slightly better optimisation and in the other the compilers I have were better.
 The code was equivalent in both cases, but I used patching to prevent all the other code shifting.